Paul's been passionate about rock music since the age of 13 and played guitar in a band for many years.UK born, he now lives in Florida.

 - Tax Evasion and Politics

-For a more detailed look at each of these allegations and an assessment of how true they are, please read on.
+For a more detailed look at each of these allegations and an assessment of how true they are, as well as an exploration of whether Collins should be blamed for destroying Genesis, please read on.

 1. The Music